Kate Middleton’s dresses: 11 brands the Princess of Wales wears that deliver on style and elegance

 Kate Middleton's dresses are almost always a sell-out success.
 Here's the inside scoop on her most-worn brands

-The Royal Family has provided us with many style icons, and the Duchess of Cambridge is up there with the best of them.
+The Royal Family has provided us with many style icons, and the newly crowned Princess of Wales is up there with the best of them.
 Kate Middleton's dresses, in particular, have gained an immense following, with her sartorial choices often selling out within hours.

 Every royal family member is known for their own signature fashion staples.
-From the Queen and her neat skirt suits and Balmoral attire (the latter of which has often provided catwalk inspiration for designers) to Princess Diana's myriad looks.
-But there's one royal who reigns as everyone's favorite style icon: The Duchess of Cambridge.
+From the late Queen and her neat skirt suits and Balmoral attire (the latter of which has often provided runway inspiration for designers) to Princess Diana's myriad looks.
+But there's one royal who reigns as everyone's favorite style icon: The Princess of Wales.
 Interest in her fashion choices ramped up since marrying Prince William in 2011, when Kate Middleton's wedding dress thrust her into the spotlight, and since then she has served up non-stop stylish looks.

 If you've ever found yourself wondering, 'Where does Kate Middleton buy her clothes?'
-From designer to thrifty, Kate Middleton's favorite dresses span a wide range of labels.
-Here are her nine go-to dress brands, with look-a-like styles and our editor's top picks from each.
+From designer to straight-to-market brands, Kate Middleton's favorite dresses span a wide range of labels.
+Here are her 11 go-to dress brands, with look-a-like styles and our editor's top picks from each.